Children in foster care have special health care needs. Before foster care, most of these children lived with families that suffered from:

 - Not listening to the child care provider

-Advice for Foster Parents or Kin
+Advice for Foster Parents

 - Visit the program with the child, before she begins attending.